 At Banner Health, we continually strive to ensure moms who deliver babies in our care go home happy and healthy.

 Effective Jan.
 1, 2014, Banner Health has implemented a clinical practice which establishes appropriate criteria for elective labor inductions after 39 weeks gestation across all 19 Banner facilities where babies are delivered.
+For low-risk patients, all Banner facilities would only do inductions after 40 and 6/7 weeks, unless the patient has an appropriate Bishop score.

 These new guidelines are anticipated to lower the number of cesarean (C-section) deliveries, bleeding, use of forceps and vacuum during delivery, and decrease maternal length of stay at the hospital.